zedlopez/ifm/Examples/TerracottissimaMaxima.md

 ```

 This may not seem very much different from having the pattern be a kind of value – except that texts can, of course, hold almost anything.
-Further exploration of these possibilities may be found in the chapter on Advanced Text.
+Further exploration of these possibilities may be found in the chapter on [Advanced Text].